 The benefits of high EQ Leaders

-Leaders with high EQ foster an environment where employees feel valued, understood, and psychologically safe, promoting better mental health outcomes, reduces workplace stress, and builds resilience.
+Leaders with high EQ develop environments where employees feel valued, understood, and psychologically safe, which can support better mental health outcomes, reduce workplace stress, and build resilience.
+They do this by applying empathy and dealing appropriately with negative emotions in themselves and others (Cherry, 2022a).

 Emotionally intelligent leaders can adapt to change with resilience and inspire creative problem-solving allowing leaders to harness emotions constructively, which can lead to innovative solutions and a more agile team.